cpbotha/cpbotha.github.io/content/posts/2017-04-02-weekly-head-voices-120-may-you-live-in-interesting-times.md

 This was one of the many unhealthy projects blocked by Pravin Gordhan.

-Besides [crippling our economy and enriching Zuma, his patronage network, and the Gupta brothers][2] (they seem to be pulling many of the strings, including those of Zuma), we really don&#8217;t need these power plants.
+Besides [crippling our economy and enriching Zuma, his patronage network, and the Gupta brothers][2] (they seem to be pulling many of the strings, including those of Zuma), we really don’t need these power plants.

-Our country&#8217;s renewable energy programmes [will be able to supply all of our energy needs in a cost-effective way for decades to come][3], without any new nuclear plants in sight, thank you very much.
+Our country’s renewable energy programmes [will be able to supply all of our energy needs in a cost-effective way for decades to come][3], without any new nuclear plants in sight, thank you very much.

 Nuclear power certainly has its place, but under these circumstances definitely not.